sanlocoz/cross-section/README.md

 *N-E regression (plan view) with normalization*

 ### Cross-section results
+After regression and normalization process, we get the most likely cross-section by bringing all the points to the regression line.
+The results is as follows:

 Name | Station | Z | Delta X | Cumulative X
 | :----:   | :----:  | :----:   | :----:   | :----: |
 STA 0+00 | A | 18.65 | 0 | 0